polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 Decoding validates that the point lies on the curve.
 If the data does not decode to a valid curve point, a `MalformedInput` error is returned.
 Prime subgroup membership is **not** checked.

+##### Short Weierstrass Form Encoding

+For elliptic curves in short Weierstrass form, the point at infinity (the additive identity) has no affine coordinate representation.
+Its encoding therefore requires a dedicated flag: the second most significant bit of the first byte (mask `0x40`) is reserved to indicate that the encoded point is the identity element.
+When this bit is set, the remaining bytes of the encoding are zeros and carry no coordinate data.

+This flag is not required for curves in twisted Edwards form, where the identity is the affine point (0, 1) and can be serialized directly as a pair of field element coordinates without special-casing.

 ##### Sequences

 Several host functions accept sequences of elements (e.g. `Vec<Affine>` in `msm` and